benjaminion/upgrading-ethereum-book/src/book.md

 Three of the eight bits are [currently used](constants#participation-flag-indices); five are reserved for future use.

+As an aside, it might have been more intuitive if `ParticipationFlags` were a `Bytes1` type, rather than introducing a weird `uint8` into the spec.
+After all, it is not used as an arithmetic integer.
+However, `Bytes1` is a composite type in SSZ, really an alias for `Vector[uint8, 1]`, whereas `uint8` is a basic type.
+When computing the hash tree root of a `List` type, multiple basic types can be packed into a single leaf, while composite types take a leaf each.
+This would result in 32 times as many hashing operations for a list of `Bytes1`.
+For similar reasons the type of `ParticipationFlags` [was changed](https://github.com/ethereum/consensus-specs/pull/2176#pullrequestreview-566879992) from `bitlist` to `uint8`.

 #### References

  - A primer on Merkle roots: https://www.mycryptopedia.com/merkle-tree-merkle-root-explained/